 Monmouth County Dog Bite Lawyer

-Filing A Dog Bite Case
+Filing a Dog Bite Case in Monmouth County, NJ

-Proving A Dog Bite Case
+Proving a Monmouth County Dog Bite Case

-Ordinarily, in order to prove a negligence case, the injured individual must prove that the defendant had a legal duty, they breached that duty and as a result of the breach of the legal duty they caused damages.
-However, when an individual is bit by a dog in the state of New Jersey, they are not held to the same negligence standard that applies to most injury related cases which are filed in the courts of this state.
+Ordinarily, in order to establish a negligence case, the injured individual must prove that the defendant had a legal duty, that they breached that duty, and that they caused damages as a result of the breach of legal duty.
+However, when an individual is bitten by a dog in the state of New Jersey, they are not held to the same negligence standard that applies to most injury-related cases filed in the courts of this state.
 Under New Jersey law, the owner of a dog is strictly liable for the injuries which occur as a result of a dog bite.
-This means that in order to hold the owner of a dog liable for the injuries the dog causes, the injured person will not have to prove that the owner knew the dog was likely to bite someone.
-In other words, the injured individual will not be forced to prove a theory of negligence against the dog’s owner and or legally responsible party.
-All the injured individual will need to prove is that the specific individual owned the dog or is the person who is legally responsible for the dog and the dog caused injury.
-Of course, the injured person must still demonstrate the extent of their injuries through experts and or treating doctors as well as any economic losses which are applicable.
+This means that in order to hold the owner of a dog liable for the injuries the dog causes, the injured person will not necessarily have to prove that the owner knew the dog was likely to bite someone.
+In other words, the injured individual will not be forced to prove a theory of negligence against the dog’s owner and/or some other legally responsible party.
+It does not matter whether the dog has a history of vicious attacks.

 Generally speaking, all the injured individual will need to prove is that (1) the specific individual owned the dog or is the person who is legally responsible for the dog and (2) the dog caused an injury.
 If the defendant argues that you were trespassing on their property when the dog attack occurred, you may still be able to get compensation if you were not trespassing with criminal intent or if the landlord knew that the dog had a propensity for viciousness.
 In fact, it might be possible to sue the landlord for a dog attack even if they do not own the dog in question.

 Determining the Value of Your Dog Bite Injuries